threefoldfoundation/tfchain/doc/binary_encoding.md

 One integral value that is, by definition, really small in 3Bot transactions is the "number of months".
 It can have a maximum of 24, meaning it fits in 5 bits (< 32), giving a waste of 3 bits.

 These 3 bits are used in 3Bot transactions as flags, 1 bit per flag.
-The flag can indicate if certain properties are avaialble, such that it can save a byte for 0-length variable-length types (`0x00`) or a byte that would normally be used to indicate a nil-pointer (`0x00`).
+The flag can indicate if certain properties are available, such that it can save a byte for 0-length variable-length types (`0x00`) or a byte that would normally be used to indicate a nil-pointer (`0x00`).

 ### Types